-In August 2016, Hydro One Inc. reached an agreement to acquire Orillia Power, an electricity distribution company located in Simcoe County, Ontario, from the Corporation of the City of Orillia, subject to the satisfaction of customary closing conditions as well as approval by the OEB.
-In April 2018, the OEB issued a decision denying Hydro One Inc.'s proposed acquisition of Orillia Power.
-In September 2018, Hydro One Inc. filed a new MAAD application with the OEB to acquire Orillia Power.
-In April 2020, the OEB issued its decision approving Hydro One Inc.'s application to acquire Orillia Power and the acquisition was completed in September 2020.
+In August 2016, Hydro One Inc. reached an agreement to acquire Orillia Power, an electricity distribution company located in Simcoe County, Ontario, from the Corporation of the City of Orillia.
+The acquisition was completed in September 2020.
 Hydro One Inc. paid the Corporation of the City of Orillia cash consideration of approximately \$28 million, inclusive of closing adjustments.
+In June 2021, the Company successfully completed the integration of Orillia Power.